akka/akka-grpc-quickstart-java.g8/docs/src/main/paradox/index.md

 Download and unzip the example:

-1. Download the zip file from [Lightbend Tech Hub](https://developer.lightbend.com/start/?group=akka&project=akka-grpc-quickstart-scala) by clicking `CREATE A PROJECT FOR ME`.
+1. Download the zip file from [Lightbend Tech Hub](https://developer.lightbend.com/start/?group=akka&project=akka-grpc-quickstart-java) by clicking `CREATE A PROJECT FOR ME`.
 1. Extract the zip file to a convenient location:
-  - On Linux and OSX systems, open a terminal and use the command `unzip akka-grpc-quickstart-scala.zip`.
+  - On Linux and OSX systems, open a terminal and use the command `unzip akka-grpc-quickstart-java.zip`.
 Note: On OSX, if you unzip using Archiver, you also have to make the build files executable:

 sbt
 :   ```